Peterhouse Girls' School: Competitive Houses

 The competitive houses are named after some of the first animals that were found in Gosho Park.
 Each House has a Proctor and a Head of House and staff are allocated duties.
 There are competitions held throughout the year and house points are awarded.

 Sports

-The sports on offer at Peterhouse Girls include athletics, basketball, cross country, golf, hockey, rowing, squash, swimming, tennis, volleyball, and water polo.
+The sports on offer at Peterhouse Girls include athletics, basketball, cross country, golf, hockey, rowing, soccer, squash, swimming, tennis, volleyball, and water polo.

 Cultural activities

 Clubs on offer include Art, Bridge, Conservation, Debate Society, Drama, Music, Interact Club, ITC, Leo Club, Scripture Union, Shona Club and Toastmasters.

 Peterhouse Girls offers the Duke of Edinburgh's International Award to girls in C Block (Form 2) upwards.

 Environmental Parks

 The school, for educational and recreational purposes uses Gosho Park, a conservation area named after Patrick Gosho that is owned by the Peterhouse Group which is also situated on the Springvale Estate (being adjacent to the school).
 Geography field trips, Biology research projects and leadership courses are some of the activities that take place in Gosho Park.